 Sundance Mountain Resort

 Rustic, elegant and handmade are some of the words that capture the feeling of Sundance Mountain Resort.
-Only an hour from Salt Lake International Airport, the resort that Robert Redford built has a log cabin feel.
+Only an hour from Salt Lake International Airport, the skiing resort that Robert Redford built has a log cabin feel.
 Compared to its neighboring Utah resorts, Sundance has a cozy, nestled quality, yet there’s plenty of room.
 Its 42 runs across more than 450 acres still pack in 2,150 vertical feet and the spectacular snow of Utah.
-It's simply first class, and considered one of the top ski resorts in the United States.
+It's simply first class, and considered one of the top rated ski resorts in the United States.

 One of the highlights of Sundance is the Mount Timpanogos ridgeline.
 Located on the scenic Alpine Loop Road, Sundance ski resort offers dramatic scenery and abundant wildlife to both downhill skiers and riders.
 From the Sundance Nordic Center, you'll likely encounter wild turkeys milling about on the walk back to your cabin.

 After settling into your cabin, jump right on the mountain and take Rays Lift up to Arrowhead.
 Free from tracks, Bishops Bowl makes an attractive expert run, or cruise along Far East for a run like Johnny Hooker down The Sting (many of the trails at Sundance have names drawn from famous Redford films).
 Beginners and children will love the Outlaw Trail and Stampede.

 While skiing, stop by the Bearclaw mountaintop lodge if only for the unique experience of hanging in a mountaintop lodge with a 360-degree panorama of Utah's Wasatch Mountains and the Utah and Heber valleys.
 This casual dining experience can get you back on the slopes, but you may find yourself lingering over the view for a while in one of the most scenic restaurants in America.